 • A Type II Error happens when the model makes an incorrect prediction of an actual positive value as negative.

 Q2.
-What is the goal of confusion matrix?
+What are the advantages of using Confusion matrix?

 Q5.
 How to use the Confusion Matrix in Machine Learning?